Restricted Phase Space Thermodynamics of NED-AdS Black Holes: NED-AdS black hole and the RPS formalism

 \section{NED-AdS black hole and the RPS formalism}

-We start with the action of the NED-AdS black holes, where $\Lambda=-3/l^2$ is the cosmological constant, $l$ is the AdS radius and $G$ is the Newton's constant.
-The NED lagrangian \cite{Bron} is given by, where $a$ is the coupling constant and $\mathcal{F}=F^{\mu\nu}F_{\mu\nu}/4$ is the field invariant.
-We analyse the spacetime with spherical symmetry which has the line element squared, We'll exclusively examine magnetized black holes as being electrically charged black holes, for NED which has Maxwell weak-field limit, leads to singularities \cite{Bron}.
+Let us begin with the action of the NED-AdS black holes \cite{Kruglov:2022mde}, where $\Lambda=-3/l^2$ is the cosmological constant, $l$ is the AdS radius and $G$ is the Newton's constant.
+The lagrangian \cite{Bron} the NED-AdS black holes is written as where $a$ is called the coupling constant and $\mathcal{F}=F^{\mu\nu}F_{\mu\nu}/4$ is the field invariant.
+We analyse the spacetime with spherical symmetry which has the line element squared, We will exclusively examine magnetized black holes as being electrically charged black holes, for NED that has Maxwell weak-field limit, results in singularities \cite{Bron}.
 The metric function in equation (\ref{eq7}) can be expressed as, Here, for simplicity, the parameter $b=a\sqrt{q}$ is used.
-We can find the mass of the black hole in terms of horizon radius by putting $f(r_+)=0$.
-This gives, Using the metric function, the Hawking temperature is calculated and it xomes out to be, With temperature and mass, we can easily calculate the entropy of the black hole which comes out to be a very simple expression, Additionally, the magnetic potential $\Phi$ is given by, Similar to the works in \cite{Zeyuan,Gao,Ali}, we introduce the extra pair of thermodynamic variables for the RPST formalism, where $\hat{Q}$ is the rescaled electric charge and $\hat{\Phi}$ is the corresponding rescaled electric potential.
-These two quantities are expressed as We may pause here to realize that, all thermodynamic variables must always be positive except for the chemical potential $\mu$.
-It is also to be mentioned that the chemical potential can be defined as a quantity independent of the other thermodynamic quantities using the of AdS/CFT dictionary, $Z_{\text{CFT}}=Z_{\text{Gravity}}$, because the gibbs free energy $W=\mu C=-T\log Z_{\text{CFT}}=T\log Z_{\text{Gravity}}$, where $Z_{Gravity}=\exp(-\mathcal{A}_E)$, where $\mathcal{A}_E$ represents the euclidean action evaluated at the black hole configuration.
-One may refer to \cite{Gib,Cham,Gibb} for details on this.
-As mentioned earlier, the RPST formalism is different from Visser's formalism in that, in the former we keep the AdS length, $l$ fixed and so its variation vanishes.
-Keeping this in mind and using the the thermodynamic quantities above, it can be easily observed that the first law of thermodynamics holds good, which is clearly free from the $\mathcal{P}d\mathcal{V}$ term.
-So, equation (\ref{eq18}) follows the Euler-like relation, Equation (\ref{eq20}) and (\ref{eq21}) are fundamental in the RPS formalism.
-Additionally, these two equations may inherently determine the probable Hawking-Page-like phase transitions.
-As mentioned in \cite{Zeyuan,Gao,Ali}, we should keep in mind that although the $(\mu, C)$ variable pair is borrowed from the dual CFT, they can actually be understood as the chemical potential and effective number, $N_{\text{bulk}}$ of the microscopic degrees of freedom of black hole in the bulk.
-Alternatively, we may introduce new the new rules in the AdS/CFT dictionary, viz, $\mu_{\text{CFT}}=\mu_{\text{bulk}}$ and $C=N_{\text{bulk}}$.
-However, for simplicity of notation, we keep the original $(\mu,C)$ instead of $(\mu_{\text{bulk}},N_{\text{bulk}})$, bearing in mind that we study the thermodynamics of the black hole in the bulk and not that of the dual CFT.
-Another thing to draw our attention at is the fact that the $(\mu,C)$ pair is followed by the re-scalings: $\mu\rightarrow\lambda^{-1}\mu$ and $C\rightarrow\lambda C$, $\lambda$ being an arbitrary non-zero constant, while noticing that the first law and the Euler-like relation stays intact.
+The mass of the black hole can be found out in terms of horizon radius by putting $f(r_+)=0$.
+This gives, Using the metric function, the Hawking temperature is calculated and it xomes out to be, Having the temperature and mass, the entropy of the black hole can be easily figured out which comes out to be a very simple expression, Additionally, the magnetic potential $\Phi$ is given by, Similar to the works in \cite{Zeyuan,Gao,Ali}, we introduce the additional pair of thermodynamic variables for the RPST formalism, In the above equation (\ref{eq18}), $\hat{Q}$ is termed as the rescaled electric charge and $\hat{\Phi}$ is it's corresponding rescaled electric potential.
+These two quantities are expressed as here, we wish to make a couple of comments about the chemical potential $\mu$.
+First, all the thermodynamic variables written above, always need to be positive, apart from the chemical potential $\mu$.
+Secondly, the chemical potential can be identified as an independent thermodynamic quantity via the of AdS/CFT dictionary \cite{Gib,Cham,Gibb}.